yordis/yordis/README.md

 ### 🔭 I’m currently working on

 Primarily https://github.com/straw-hat-team organization, focused on React, Go, and Elixir ecosystem.
+Check it out!

 ### 💬 Ask me about